 When life comes at you fast and you spend most of your time reacting to us, is it a challenge to stop, and take the long view of life?
 To see life as a marathon, not as a sprint?
-To recognize the difference between the few short years we have on this planet and eternity.
-What is most important to you?
+To recognize the difference between the few short years we have in life?

 It was a busy morning at the clinic, approximately 8:30 am.
 An elderly gentleman in his 80's, arrived to have stitches removed from his thumb.
 He stated he was in a hurry as he had an appointment at 9:00 am.
 I took his vital signs.